tkarabela/okane/README.md

 # お<ruby>金<rt>かね</rt></ruby> 【okane】

-_okane_ is a pure Python parser for bank statements in camt.053 XML format, in dialect used by the Czech Banking Association (ČBA).
+_okane_ is a pure Python parser for bank statements in camt.053 XML format [[1]], in dialect used by the Czech Banking Association (ČBA) [[2]].

 It parses `BkToCstmrStmt` XML element into `okane.BankToCustomerStatement` which is a Pydantic model.
+It can also work as a CLI tool, converting camt.053 XML to JSON.

 ## Installation